zulip/zulip-gci/remotedev/README.md

 Note: If you have python 2 and python 3 installed on your system, you might need to use `pip3` instead.

+The `1.10.1` version is explicitly specified because later versions of the module have caused issues.

 ## Step 1: Fork & clone zulip/zulip-gci

 If you haven't already, fork and clone [zulip/zulip-gci][zulip-zulip-gci].